xamry/notes/Java/Java 5 new features.md

 It provide automatic conversion between primitive types and their corresponding wrapper classes.
 The automatic conversion of primitive data types into its equivalent Wrapper type is known as **boxing** and opposite operation is known as **unboxing**.
     Widening > Boxing > Varargs

-## Enumerations
+## Enum data type
-Java 5 introduced a new enum type, allowing you to define a set of named constants.
+enum data type, allows you to define a set of named constants.
 Enumerations provide type safety and can be used in switch statements and collections.

 ## Varargs
 Java 5 introduced the varargs feature, which allows methods to take a variable number of arguments of the same type.
 It simplifies method calls by eliminating the need to explicitly create an array for variable-length argument lists.